9 Kubota L3901 Problems and Quick Fixes

 Although less common, you may encounter steering issues with your tractor, especially after extended usage.

-While this might result from a range of issues, it’s more likely to occur if air gets into the hydraulic system that operates the steering pump.
+While this might result from various issues, it’s more likely to occur if air gets into the hydraulic system that operates the steering pump.

 Also, cylinder malfunctions may cause the steering to misbehave.
 When the issue arises, you’ll experience resistance when steering your mower freely.